FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Description

-A unit of measurement for the consumption of resources or services
+A measure of the amount of a resource or service was used or purchased.

 ## Content constraints